KwaChristianity and the Martial Arts: Compatible?

 Any good educator will recognize and take advantage of teachable moments - those moments when events or circumstances around us present unique opportunities to clearly illustrate principles which are abstract.
 The practice of martial arts presents many such opportunities to the Christian sensei.

-The Christian Black Belt Association (CBBA) is an international organization of Christian martial artists of all styles.
+The Christian Black Belt Association (CBBA) is an international organization of Christian martial artists of many styles.
 Many non-Christians also join because they enjoy the way they are treated, the fellowship and the lack of "martial arts politics."

 One of the stated reasons for the existence of the CBBA is to illustrate the principles of Christian living through the tool of the martial arts.

-You can contact Kyoshi Pultro at:
+You can contact Kwan Jang Nim Pultro at:

-PO Box 17804, Philadelphia, PA 19135, USA
+PO Box 52, Bensalem, PA 19020, USA

 Email: WFTWBible@gmail.com